Associate of Arts in Liberal Studies

 The curriculum is designed to open students' realm of understanding and widen their thinking as they interact with the world and its systems.
 This degree enables students to explore diverse areas of study and better understand their areas of interests and goals.

-Upon completion in the Associate of Arts in Liberal Studies, students will be able to:
+Upon completing the Associate of Arts degree in Liberal Studies, graduates will be able to: